 All you Have to Know About UK Gambling Taxes

-The Gambling Commission is the central authority that regulates, licences or assists betting operators, promotes safer betting practices and mediates disputes between bettors and casino owners.
-Online and brick-and-mortar casino betting, sports betting, horse racing, lotteries, and bingo companies are all under the supervision of The Gambling Commission and are legally allowed in the UK.
+The Gambling Commission is the central authority that regulates, licences, or assists betting operators, promotes safer betting practices, and mediates disputes between bettors and casino owners.
+The Gambling Commission supervises online and brick-and-mortar casino betting, sports betting, horse racing, lotteries, and bingo companies, which legally allows them to function in the UK.

 All gambling-related activities are overseen by the Gambling Commission and regulated by the Department for Digital, Culture, Media, and Sport (DCMS)